-- That than which nothing greater can be thought can be thought.
+- That than which a greater cannot be thought can be thought.

-- If that than which nothing greater can be thought can be thought, it exists in reality.
+- If that than which a greater cannot be thought can be thought, it exists in reality.

-- That than which nothing greater can be thought exists in reality.
+- That than which a greater cannot be thought exists in reality.

-Anselm defends (1) by showing how we can form a conception of that than which nothing greater can be thought on the basis of our experience and understanding of those things than which a greater can be thought.
+Anselm defends (1) by showing how we can form a conception of that than which a greater cannot be thought on the basis of our experience and understanding of those things than which a greater can be thought.
 For example,

-Once we have formed this idea of that than which nothing greater can be thought, Anselm says, we can see that such a being has features that cannot belong to a possible but non-existent object — or, in other words, that (2) is true.
+Once we have formed this idea of that than which a greater cannot be thought, Anselm says, we can see that such a being has features that cannot belong to a possible but non-existent object – or, in other words, that (2) is true.
 For example, a being that is capable of non-existence is less great than a being that exists necessarily.
-If that than which nothing greater can be thought does not exist, it is obviously capable of non-existence; and if it is capable of non-existence, then even if it were to exist, it would not be that than which nothing greater can be thought after all.
-So if that than which nothing greater can be thought can be thought — that is, if it is a possible being — it actually exists.
-(This reading of the argument of the Proslogion is developed at length in Williams and Visser 2009, chapter 5.)
+If that than which a greater cannot be thought does not exist, it is obviously capable of non-existence; and if it is capable of non-existence, then even if it were to exist, it would not be that than which a greater cannot be thought after all.
+So if that than which a greater cannot be thought can be thought – that is, if it is a possible being – it actually exists.
+(This reading of the argument of the Proslogion is developed at length in Visser and Williams 2008, chapter 5.)